tamerwe/project/README.md

 # Project Background
-TechPlay is an international e-commerce retailer that primarily sells electronic products in a B2C (Business-to-Consumer) environment
+TechPlay is an international e-commerce retailer that primarily sells electronic products in a B2C (Business-to-Consumer) environment.

 The company's data extends from 2019 to early 2021.
 It includes _sales data_, _marketing data_, _product data_, and _customer data_.
 The company has seen a decline of sales in 2021, and along with finding areas of improvement, they want to know whether the cause of this decline can be pinpointed to an internal factor within the 4 data groups, or an external factor that could be adapted to.